Fr. William Nicholas was born in Southern California.

 He has also participated in programs for continuing education of Catholic School teachers and has been invited to be a guest speaker at high school functions.
 He has conducted Parish Recollections and Missions within his own Archdiocese, in Southern California, and as far away as Chalan Kanoa, Saipan.

 Fr.
 Nicholas was invited to be a speaker at the 2011 and 2012 Los Angeles Religious Education Congress in Anaheim, California, where he spoke on the Old Testament Prophets, the Psalms and Biblical Apocalyptic Literature.
-He also has been a regular speaker at the annual University Series, a series of seminars conducted annually during Lent in parishes throughout the county of Ventura, California.
+He also has been a regular speaker at the annual University Series, a series of seminars conducted annually during Lent in parishes throughout the county of Ventura, California, as well as in the Whittier area and in Marin County, California.

 Fr.
 Nicholas enjoys Reading (especially the classics and historical biographies), Movies (especially the older classics – Casablanca is his favorite), Fishing (especially when they actually bite) and Traveling (especially road trips throughout the United States).